-Finally, a more complicated question than checking the existence of one (a specific, and hence related to a specific invariance, in accordance with the above discussion) integral of the motion is that of integrability.
-The latter necessitates infinite integrals of the motion, normally established by means of identifying Lax pairs and using the inverse scattering transformation machinery [31].
-However, in this case one can also use consequences of integrability to test for it.
-For instance, in recent work [32] it was qualitatively argued (and verified through numerical experiments in different settings) that a feature particular to integrable Hamiltonian systems is the presence of double continuous spectrum eigenvalues when linearizing around a (coarse PDE) solitary wave under PBCs.
-These as well as other criteria (such as the existence of point spectrum eigenvalues in the spectral gap [33]) can also be (conversely) used to potentially rule out the existence of integrable structure.
-In short, the spectral properties of the coarse PDE linearization can be used to test not only the Hamiltonian (see above) but also potentially the integrable nature of the flow.
+Finally, a more complicated question than checking the existence of one (a specific, and hence related to a specific invariance, in accordance with the above discussion) integral of the motion is the one of integrability.
+The latter necessitates infinite integrals of the motion, normally established by means of identifying Lax pairs and using the inverse scattering transformation machinery [30].
+However, one can also use in this case consequences of integrability to establish it.
+For instance, in recent work [31] it was qualitatively argued (and verified through numerical experiments in different settings) that a feature particular to integrable Hamiltonian systems is the presence of double continuous spectrum eigenvalues when linearizing around a (coarse PDE) solitary wave under PBCs.
+These as well as other criteria (such as the existence of point spectrum eigenvalues in the spectral gap [32]) can also be (conversely) used to potentially rule out the existence of integrable structure.
+In short, the spectral properties of the coarse PDE linearization can be used to establish or disprove not only the Hamiltonian (see above) but also potentially the integrable nature of the flow.
 While these are just initial thoughts towards attempting to decide vital questions about the nature of the unavailable closed equation, it is important to note that what is computationally involved is a time-stepper-based identification of facts about the spectrum of the linearization of an operator.
 This "computational technology" is quite mainstream in the case of large scale continuum simulators and can be straightforwardly adapted to the case of coarse time-steppers in conjunction with the lifting-restriction steps.
-Variance reduction and (maximum likelihood) estimation [34] will clearly be the most significant additional consideration in making these and similar-spirited approaches more quantitative and more widely applicable.
+Variance reduction will clearly be the most significant step in the wide applicability of these and similar-spirited approaches.